fbpx

 DANA ELMAN, INNOVATION PARTNER, AT DIGITAL CATAPULT

-I am an Innovation Partner, originally from Israel, with more than ten years of professional experience in innovation management, programme management, business lobbying, consulting and policy research.
-I am a mother of two children and I’m a believer that women can have all they dream of if they plan ahead with time and support.
+I am an Innovation Partner, originally from Israel, with more than ten years of professional experience in innovation management, programme management, business lobbying, consulting, and policy research.
+I am a mother of two children and a firm believer that women can have all they dream of if they plan ahead with time and support.
+Learn more about Women Leading Tech at Paddle and Women in Tech at Capco.

-Oprah Winfrey has a famous speech about how she always needed to be ‘sitting in the driver seat of her life and career’ and that strikes a chord with how I grew up.
+Oprah Winfrey has a famous speech about how she always needed to be ‘sitting in the driver’s seat of her life and career,’ and that strikes a chord with how I grew up.
+Women in Tech at Capco have also inspired my journey.
 I grew up in a city near Tel-Aviv, in a family of medical doctors who instilled in me the ambition that I can do whatever and be whomever I desire.
-I am grateful for the support I have from my partner, family, friends and colleagues because I have been able to ‘sit in the driver’s seat’ of my career and life, and pursue my passion for working in international teams and cultures, and promote cross-collaboration and innovation that benefits society.
+I am grateful for the support I have from my partner, family, friends, and colleagues because I have been able to ‘sit in the driver’s seat’ of my career and life, and pursue my passion for working in international teams and cultures, and promote cross-collaboration and innovation that benefits society.

 Prior to Digital Catapult, I worked as a Senior Policy Advisor in business associations including the UK’s Federation of Small Businesses and the Manufacturers Association of Israel.
 I have worked in the innovation policy space for six years, between 2013 and 2019.
 Here, I informed policymakers in the UK and Israel about what small businesses need to be able to access finance, grow and trade internationally.
 I also represented the small business voice with OECD, World Trade Organisation, the European Union and various Government officials.
 Prior to that, I was a consultant in what is now Deloitte Analytics, Israel.